-I was not able to inspect the sub floor area.
+I was not able to inspect the sub floor area as there is no accessible sub-floor area.

-Concealed areas beneath and around bath/shower trays were not visible.
+Concealed areas beneath and around the bath were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.